 The gateway was fascinating.
 The figures built into it were sweet-faced and expressive.
-A lot of folk art is kind of clumsy and primitive, but Mrs. Pope's work is elegant.
-Refined.
-Pretty.
+Mrs. Pope is a folk artist, but her work is very detailed and quite elegant.
 The figures had the most graceful hands, and they were so realistic, so human-looking.
 Each had a distinct personality, though they all seemed kindly; pretty much all of them were smiling.
 Mrs. Pope must have had a very gentle spirit, because her statues sure seemed to.

 Bunny had been reading about Mrs. Pope for weeks prior to our visit, doing feverish internet research.
 She knew all about the artist, about her boundless energy and creativity, and as we stood in front of the gate snapping pictures, she kept telling me little anecdotes about her—for example, that she once said her favorite present was a bag of cement, that she’d rather have that than a new dress.

 We let ourselves in the gate and went up the front walk, and while we waited for the realtor to arrive we explored the big yard.
 It was sheltered by grand old pecan trees whose intricate bare branches seemed to be painted on the blue sky.
 On one side of the house, two tree-sized sasanquas bloomed, the flowers pale pink and apple blossom-like.
 The old plants were loaded with flowers, and bees were visiting.